brad-mortensen/rails-mini-course-sprint1-mod3-student--starter/SOLUTIONS.md

     The browser issues a request for the /tasks URL.
     Rails routes /task to the index action in the Tasks controller.
-    The create action asks the Task model to create a new task The view uses embedded Ruby (.erb) to render the page as HTML.
+    The view uses embedded Ruby (.erb) to render the form page as HTML.
-    The controller passes the HTML back to the browser.
+    The create action asks the Task model to create a new task The controller passes the HTML back to the browser.

 4. What file is responsible for managing the mapping between your application and the `tasks` database table?